123jimin/ckp/README.md

 ## Notes

-Implementations of `SortedList` and `SortedDict` are based on `sortedcontainers` (https://github.com/grantjenks/python-sortedcontainers), which is originally under Apache License, version 2.0 (http://www.apache.org/licenses/LICENSE-2.0).
+Implementations of `SortedList` and `SortedDict` are based on `sortedcontainers` (<https://github.com/grantjenks/python-sortedcontainers>), which is originally under Apache License, version 2.0 (<http://www.apache.org/licenses/LICENSE-2.0>).

-Using CKP for purposes other than competitive programming is not recommended, as this library is written in pure Python, which is much slower than C extensions.
+Using CKP for purposes other than competitive programming is not recommended.
+This library is written in pure Python, which is a huge restriction on performance.

 Please implement your own C extensions, or use another language, if your application doesn't require you to write code in pure Python.